-Orion O. Denny was born on July 17, 1853, making him the first white boy born in Seattle.
-The first white child born was Eugenie McConaha, daughter of George and Ursula McConaha.
+Orion O. Denny was born on July 17, 1853, making him the first non-Native boy born in Seattle.
+The first non-Native child born was Eugenie McConaha, daughter of George and Ursula McConaha.
 She came into this world on September 18, 1852.

 Orion’s parents were Arthur and Mary Denny, pioneer settlers and founders of Seattle.
 The Dennys and 20 other members of their party landed at Alki Point on November 13, 1851.
 At the time, Arthur and Mary had three children, Louisa (Kate), 7, Margaret Lenora, 4, and Rolland.
 Rolland was 6 weeks old when the party landed in the cold November rain.

-The party first lived in a crude cabin at Alki Point, but the next year many of them decided to settle on the eastern side of Elliott Bay where there was deeper water and an abundance of timber.
+The party first lived in a crude cabin at Alki Point, but the next year many of them decided to settle on the eastern side of Elliott Bay, where there was an abundance of timber.
 On the corner of what is now 1st Avenue and Marion Street, Arthur Denny built a cabin that also served as the city’s first post office.
 It was in this structure that Orion Denny was born.

 Love of the Water

 Since there were no cows in the region, legend has it that Orion and Rolland were nourished on clam chowder.
-They attended the first school in Seattle in the home of Reverend David Blaine and his wife Catharine Paine Blaine, who taught the pupils.
+They attended the first school in Seattle in the home of Reverend David Blaine (1824-1900) and his wife Catharine Paine Blaine (1829-1908), who taught the pupils.
 Later Orion and Rolland became some of the earliest students at the Territorial University.

 After Arthur Denny sold the Libby in 1874, Orion became chief engineer of the Eliza Anderson, a job he held for 20 years.
 The grand 140-foot side-wheeler was one of the more memorable boats of Puget Sound’s Mosquito Fleet.
 It had its own steam calliope that could be heard up and down the waterways.